Four People in Crowd

 What standardized tests do international applicants submit from Educational Testing Services (ETS)?

-All TOEFL scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83.
+Only official TOEFL scores received directly from ETS are acceptable.
+All TOEFL scores should be sent to us from ETS as follows: Institution Code 1631, Department Code 83

+How old can my TOEFL be?
 No more than two years old.
-The Purdue Graduate School policy regarding the TOEFL is as follows: The score must be documented by an official report from ETS and must be no more than two years old at the time that application credentials are reviewed in the Graduate School.
+The Office of the Vice Provost for Graduate and Postdoctoral Scholars (OGSPS) policy regarding the TOEFL is as follows: The score must be documented by an official report from ETS and must be no more than two years old at the time that application credentials are reviewed in the OGSPS.
 Report of TOEFL scores is valid only if received directly from ETS.
 Have scores sent to Institution Code 1631; Department Code 83.

 Return to top.